tommybobbins/AWSDevOpsExam/README.md

    * Rolling with additional batches (partial number new servers deployed)
    * Immutable (new servers deployed)
  * Can be customised using yaml/json files.
 (EBEB)
+ * Launch configuration OR Environment manifest file, specifies the instance type.

         .ebextensions/healthcheck.config
         code/foo.py